JensBender/loan-default-prediction/README-hf-space.md

 3.  **Interpret Responsibly**: Use the prediction as decision support, not as the sole basis for loan approval.

 ### How It Works

 1. **Gradio Frontend (UI Layer)**
-    - Provides a simple web form for users to input applicant details.
+    - Provides a clean and simple form for data entry.
     - Sends form data as JSON to the backend API.
-    - Displays the model’s prediction along with probabilities in real time.
+    - Displays prediction results and probabilities in real time.
 2. **FastAPI Backend (API Layer)**
-   - Receives requests from the Gradio frontend and validates the data.
+    - Receives requests from the `Gradio` frontend or direct API calls.
-   - Loads the pre-trained loan default prediction pipeline from the [Hugging Face Hub](https://huggingface.co/JensBender/loan-default-prediction-pipeline).
-The pipeline is automatically fetched at startup, ensuring the latest version is always used.
+    - Loads the pre-trained pipeline from the [Hugging Face Hub](https://huggingface.co/JensBender/loan-default-prediction-pipeline).
-   - Passes the input through the pipeline, captures the predicted probabilities, and applies the decision threshold.
+    - Validates and passes data through the pipeline, and applies the decision threshold.
-   - Returns a JSON response with prediction results.
+    - Returns JSON responses containing predictions and probabilities.
 3. **ML Pipeline (Model Layer)**
    - Implements a full `scikit-learn` pipeline with preprocessing and a Random Forest Classifier model.
-   - Handles feature engineering, scaling, and encoding.
+   - Performs feature engineering, scaling, and encoding.
    - Outputs predicted probabilities for both classes ("Default" and "No Default").
 4. **Deployment Environment**
-    - All components are packaged together in a single **Docker** container.
+    - Packaged as a single `Docker` container.
-    - The app runs on Hugging Face Spaces using the **Docker SDK**.
+    - Runs seamlessly on Hugging Face Spaces using the Docker SDK.

 ### Links
 | Component | Description | Link |